-We offer a limited number of perquisites and other personal benefits to our NEOs.
+We offer a limited number of perquisites and other personal benefits to our executive officers, including NEOs.
 Perquisites are not a material part of our compensation program.
 Our board reviews the levels of perquisites and other personal benefits provided to our NEOs.
-See "Executive Compensation-Summary Compensation Table-All Other Compensation.
+See "Executive Compensation-Summary Compensation Table-All Other Compensation".